 Low lighting – firstly, I find it very soothing and destimulating to have low lighting while I shower.
 Spending the day with two little kids is usually nonstop loudness, so a silent space with low lighting just helps me de-frazzle and relax!
 I use something similar to this, it’s actually a wax burner but I find the lighting is perfect for a bathroom.
 I usually don’t burn any wax but I just turn the light on while showering.

 Oil pulling – I do this every night while showering.
 Oil pulling is swishing oil (I use this coconut oil) around in your mouth for up to 20 minutes.
 Oil pulling helps break down plaque, is good for gum health, and is a natural teeth whitener.
 My teeth no longer feel clean unless I’ve oil pulled before brushing them.
 It was hard to swish for very long at first, and it was also kind of hard to even chew up the coconut oil in my mouth (it’s in more solid form unless it’s placed somewhere warm), but now it’s really easy for me.
-I go into a bit more detail about oil pulling in my self-care guide for moms, but basically it’s a great way to detox your mouth and body.
+It’s a great way to detox your mouth and body.

 Inspiring audio – I love to listen to something inspiring while showering.
 It gets me out of my own head and helps me re-center, plus it inspires me!
 Currently I’ve been on an Esther/Abraham Hicks kick.
 Esther Hicks “channels” a collective spirit she calls Abraham (very strange to some, I know) and talks a lot about how our thoughts and feelings affect our lives.
-I think it’s helpful to listen to anything that relaxes, inspires, or motivates you.
-Anything to get you out of your own head and to a place of re-centering.
+I think it’s very beneficial to listen to anything that relaxes, inspires, or motivates you.

 Visualization – If I’ve had a particularly long day, I like to envision the shower washing away all the stress and mistakes I made.
 And every night no matter what, I like to take several deep breaths.
 We forget to really breathe so much of the day.
 Did you know that we are designed to release 70% of the toxins in our body through breathing?
 “When you exhale air from your body you release carbon dioxide that has been passed through from your bloodstream into your lungs.
 Carbon dioxide is a natural waste of your body’s metabolism.” – (source) Check out all of these benefits of deep breathing, like releasing tension, pain, emotional problems, and strengthening your immune system.